nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

-### Optional: PCA with all SNPs
+### Optional: Compare the results to a PCA based on all SNPs

+While it is best practice to perform a PCA based on an LD-pruned SNP dataset, PCAs are often performed based on full SNP datasets.
-If you are interested, you can compare the PCA with LD-pruned SNPs to one that was performed for all SNPs without LD-pruning.
+If you are interested and have time, you could compare the PCA for LD-pruned SNPs to one that was performed for all SNPs in the dataset without LD-pruning.

-What is the difference in the PCA pattern?
+Q: What is the difference in the PCA pattern?

-1. Covariance matrix and PCA with ANGSD
+For this, we will only estimate the covariance matrix using single read sampling in ANGSD:

 ```
 $NGS/angsd/angsd -b ALL_bams.txt -anc $REF -out Results/MME_ANGSD_PCA \